Concrete Scanning Rentals and Training

 Noggin Cons

-• Older DVL with Black and White Screen: Less user-friendly compared to modern color displays.
+• With older DVLs with Black and White Screen: Less user-friendly compared to modern color displays.

-• No In-Field Data Processing: Data must be transferred to a computer for analysis, adding time to the workflow.
+• No In-Field Data Post Processing: Data must be transferred to a computer for more detailed post processing, analysis, adding time to the workflow.

 • Not Ideal for Small, Tight Spaces: While versatile, it’s not as compact as the TR1000 for confined areas.